brson/wasm-opt-rs/notes.md

 Some things to notice here:

+- The `unsafe` keyword indicates that we have thought real hard about these functions and determine that calling them from Rust will preserve Rust's memory safety promises; callers don't need to use `unsafe` to call them.
+  If we could not guarantee memory safety, then we could leave off `unsafe`, and it would be up to the caller to call these bindings safely within an `unsafe` block.
 - The `unsafe` keyword here is a declaration that using these bindings is _safe_.
 Think of it the same as the use of `unsafe` around an expression.
   It is possible to write `cxx` bindings that propagate unsafety as well by omitting `unsafe`.